Houston Multi-Vehicle Accident Lawyers Navigating You Through the Injury Claims Process

 Driving without the distraction of a cell phone, food, drowsiness, or other passengers can also help you avoid getting into an accident.
 Turn off your phone or pull over when you need to call, text, or email.
 Don’t eat while driving or tired; you can pull over in both cases.
 Limit the number of passengers in your vehicle or ask them to help you get everyone to your destination safely by being quieter when in your vehicle.

 Unfortunately, the risk remains that even the best and most alert drivers can become involved in an accident with other vehicles, and be unable to avoid going to court.
+Our skilled multi-vehicle accident lawyers will come to your aid and help you make the most out of your injury claim.

-Who Is At Fault in a Multi-Car Accident?
+Who is At-Fault in a Multi-Car Accident?

 One aspect of the complexity of multi-vehicle crashes is something called timelapse, or the time between when the accident started and when your vehicle collided with another.
 The more time there is between these two points, says Texas law, the higher the probability you can be at fault.